 |Airport outside EU||Airport outside EU||No|

-How Much Compensation I Am Entitled To If My Tui Airline Is Delayed Or Cancelled?
+How Much Compensation I Am Entitled To If My Tui Flight Is Delayed Or Cancelled?

 How much you’re entitled to depends on the circumstances around the delay or cancellation.
 You must have been delayed by three hours or more to be entitled to compensation.